 Yes, but the cover may cost more than for younger travellers.

-Some insurers set a maximum age limit for their policies of 75 years old, but our table shows companies that could offer you cover.
+Some insurers set a maximum age limit for their policies of 75 years old, but some companies could still offer you cover.

 This is because older travellers are more likely to make expensive claims, so insurers will either not offer you a policy, or charge you more to cover the risk.